HMCS North Bay: Construction

 North Bay was ordered 2 January 1942 as part of the 1942–43 modified Flower-class building programme.
 This programme was known as the Increased Endurance.
 Many changes were made, all from lessons that had been learned in previous versions of the Flower-class.
 The bridge was made a full deck higher and built to naval standards instead of the more civilian-like bridges of previous versions.
 The platform for the 4-inch main gun was raised to minimize the amount of spray over it and to provide a better field of fire.
 It was also connected to the wheelhouse by a wide platform that was now the base for the Hedgehog anti-submarine mortar that this version was armed with.
 Along with the new Hedgehog, this version got the new QF 4-inch Mk XIX main gun, which was semi-automatic, used fixed ammunition and had the ability to elevate higher giving it an anti-aircraft ability.

 Other superficial changes to this version include an upright funnel and pressurized boiler rooms which eliminated the need for hooded ventilators around the base of the funnel.
 This changes the silhouette of the corvette and made it more difficult for submariners to tell which way the corvette was laying.

 North Bay was laid down by Collingwood Shipyards Ltd. at Collingwood, Ontario 29 September 1942 and was launched 27 April 1943.
 She was commissioned into the Royal Canadian Navy 25 October 1943 at Collingwood.
 North Bay had one significant refit during her war career.
 The refit took place at Sydney, Nova Scotia beginning on 11 December 1944 and finished mid-February 1945.

 Service history

 After workups North Bay was assigned to the Royal Navy-controlled EG 9 based in the United Kingdom.
-She arrived in the UK March 1944 just as the decision was made to exchange the corvettes for frigates in the group.
+She arrived in the UK in March 1944 just as the decision was made to exchange the corvettes for frigates in the group.
 She returned to Canada in April.

 After arriving in Canada, North Bay joined the Mid-Ocean Escort Force (MOEF) as a trans-Atlantic convoy escort.
 She was assigned to escort group C-4 and remained with them until departing for refit in December 1944.
 After working up in Bermuda, she returned to MOEF this time as a member of escort group C-3.
 She remained with this unit until the end of the war.